Canon 1D Mark II N vs 30D

 |Canon 5D Mark IV||Y||mono||mono||Y||Y||mini||3.0||Y||Y||-|

 |Canon 1Ds Mark III||Y||-||-||-||-||-||2.0||-||-||-|

 |Canon 1D Mark II||Y||-||-||-||-||-||1.1||-||-||-|

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D Mark II N or the Canon 30D – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.